RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

 In the Mac Finder or Windows Explorer, create a folder called ``106``.
 You may create this folder on the Desktop, or anywhere in your directory system that you would like, following your usual way of organizing folders on your computer.
 Inside the 106 folder, create a subfolder called ``ps3``.
 Use a text editor to create a file called ``test.py``.
 It doesn't matter what text you put in the file.

 #.
 Use the Finder or Windows Explorer to figure out what the full path is for the 106/ps3 folder.
 In a Terminal window (Mac) or git bash command window (Windows), use the ``cd`` command to go to your 106/ps3 folder.
 Then use the ``ls`` command to list all of the files in this directory, presumably just test.py unless you also added some other file.
 Then use the ``cd ..`` command to connect to the parent directory, 106, and use ``ls`` again to show what's in that directory.
 Finally, use ``cd ps3`` to go back to the ps3 directory.
-Take a screenshot of window, showing a transcript of everything you typed and the responses, save it as ``unix_ps3_1.png`` or ``unix_ps1.jpg``, and upload it to CTools.
+Take a screenshot of the window, showing a transcript of everything you typed and the responses, save it as ``unix_ps3_1.png`` or ``unix_ps1.jpg``, and upload it to CTools.

 #.
 Use the Unix commands you've learned in this chapter to go to your ``Desktop`` directory.
 Take a screenshot of the result that shows you've gotten to ``Desktop``, save it as ``unix_ps3_2.png`` or ``unix_ps3_2.jpg``, and upload it it to CTools.